yasaminashoori/JavaScript-Course/README.md

 -  Object means the related data that gathered together and we can't store them in class.

-- The objects are a collection of key: value.
+- The objects are a collection of key: values.

-- NOTE: we can change the values that declared with const in object type cause we didn't change the reference itself but we changed the property of object or index of array. ( but give error if you write a new object with the same name user and want to decalre it)
+- NOTE: we can change the values that declared with const in object type cause we didn't change the reference it self but we changed the property of object or index of array. ( but give error if you write a new object with the same name user and want to decalre it)

 - Dynamic objects with bracket notation.